 Teen Sex and Pregnancy Myths

-You've surely heard some old wives' tales about preventing pregnancy if you're having sex.
+You've surely heard some old tales about preventing pregnancy if you're having sex.
 Here are some common pregnancy myths:

 - You can't get pregnant if you have sex standing up.